xmonader/info_foundation/docs/contributors/tftech/Lucien_Lecarme.md

 - tolen sales
 Co-organization of events, inspire people to join our movement, token sale via wallet, motivate others to tell our story more confident.
 - community building
-co-owner ship of Ambassador programs, member of Ambassador core group, stewart for Ambassador Community Building working group
+co-owner ship of Ambassador programs, member of Ambassador core group, stewart for Ambassador Community Building working group, youth engagement
 - Solidaridad cooperation (owner)
 Solidaridad is a partner that has strong potential to propel and scale TF objectives, farming, tokenization of (farming) communities & commodities
 - strategy & marketing